 Sympathetic Nerves Yell “Fire!!!”

 The nervous system helps to regulate the blood pressure through the sympathetic nervous system (SNS) which primes us for flight, fight, and fright.
 Under acute stress, the sympathetic nerves ratchet up their activity to help us cope with stress by shifting blood flow to the heart and muscles.
 SNS activity improves the ability of lungs to get oxygen, elevates blood sugar, dilates our pupils, and reduces our digestion.
-As concerning blood pressure, activation of the SNS speeds the heart rate and force of contraction, constricts the arteries, reduces blood flow to the kidneys—all of which cause the blood pressure to rise.
+As concerning blood pressure, activation of the SNS speeds the heart rate and increases its force of contraction, constricts the arteries, reduces blood flow to the kidneys—all of which cause the blood pressure to rise.
 In other words, the sympathetic nerves yell, “FIRE!”
 In contrast, parasympathetic activation slows the heart rate and promotes digestion.
 In hypertension, the tone of the sympathetic nerves is exaggerated or in overdrive.
 1,2,3

 Lifestyle Factors that Magnify Stress

 Caffeine4,5 and nicotine6,7 amplify these effects of the sympathetic nerves.
 Just 250 milligrams of caffeine can increase plasma renin by 57%.
 Renin is an important enzyme involved in elevated blood pressure.
-The same amount also increases the stress hormones, norepinephrine and epinephrine, by 75% and 205% respectively, in healthy, young non-coffee drinkers who abstained from caffeine for three weeks prior to the blood tests.8 The actions of these two adrenal hormones mimic and reinforce the activation of the sympathetic nerves, although they work slower than the nervous system does.
+The same amount of caffeine also increases the stress hormones, norepinephrine and epinephrine, by 75% and 205% respectively, in healthy, young non-coffee drinkers who abstained from caffeine for three weeks prior to the blood tests.8 The actions of these two adrenal hormones mimic and reinforce the activation of the sympathetic nerves, although they work slower than the nervous system does.

 Unfortunately, overeating, obesity,9 metabolic syndrome,10 diabetes,11 sleep deprivation,12,13 and fibromyalgia14 also increase sympathetic activity.
 What to do?
-Regular exercise, moderate salt restriction, and wise caloric restriction in obese individuals all decrease sympathetic activity.
+Regular exercise, moderate salt restriction, and wise caloric restriction in obese individuals decrease sympathetic activity.
 The good news is that wise dietary choices (including reasonable calorie restriction), moderate exercise, sufficient sleep of good quality, and genuine happiness can protect us from some of the detrimental effects that the sympathetic nervous system and stress, in general, have on our cardiovascular system.